MSC Seaside

-On April 27th, 2023 the MSC Seaside scored a 67 out 100 by the Centers for Disease Control and Prevention's Vessel Sanitation Program, citing issues such as poorly cleaned dishware and flies.
-Prior to this score, the ship averaged a score of 93 across two inspections.

-In July 2023, the CDC updated the score to 92 after corrective actions were taken.

 History

 Construction

-On 22 May 2014, MSC Cruises announced that they had ordered two new 154,000 GT cruise ships from Fincantieri.
+On 22 May 2014, MSC Cruises announced it had ordered two new cruise ships from Fincantieri.
 The new order was based on the Seaside prototype, with each ship costing €700 million each.

 On 17 March 2015, MSC Cruises announced that the new ship would be named MSC Seaside, lending her name to the class of the sister ships that would follow.
 It was also announced that she would be sailing year-round from PortMiami to the Caribbean.

 Construction officially began on MSC Seaside with the celebration of the first steel-cutting on 22 June 2015 at the Fincantieri shipyard in Monfalcone, Italy.
 On 4 March 2016, her keel-laying was performed, in which the first 550-ton block of the ship was laid, marking the beginning of the hull's assembly.
 Her coin ceremony was celebrated on 21 April 2016.
 The ship was floated out of the shipyard on 26 November 2016.
 She performed her first set of sea trials for 72 hours in late-August 2017 before finishing her final outfitting.